AndyObtiva/dcr/README.md

 A young child programming language for drawing and coloring with repetition.

-DCR is a minimal subset of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html) that is intentionally simplified to teach computer programming to all 1-3 grade young children in school (not just the ones who already gravitate towards math and computers).
+DCR is a minimal subset of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html) that is intentionally simplified to teach computer programming to all 1st-3rd grade young children in elementary school (not just the ones who already gravitate towards math and computers).
 It uses a stick figure to draw instead of [Logo](https://el.media.mit.edu/logo-foundation/what_is_logo/logo_primer.html)'s turtle.

 ![Draw Color Repeat Screenshot](/images/dcr-screenshot.png)